 Cursor

-objects represents real Cursor
+objects represents server-side Cursor

 in the PostgreSQL